bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 #### Transition Actions

-It defined when objects are transitioned to another storage class.
+It defines when objects are transitioned to another storage class.

 * Move objects to Standard IA class 60-days after creation.
 * Move to Glacier for archiving after 6-months.